chharvey/counterpoint/docs/reference/types.md

 > 'Any non-special character may be escaped.'

 ##### In-String Comments
-String literals may contain Solid comments.
+String literals may contain Counterpoint comments.
 Line comments begin with `%` (**U+0025 PERCENT SIGN**) and continue until (but not including) the next line break, and multiline comments begin with `%%` and continue until (and including) the next `%%`.
 Both kinds of comments will continue until their end delimiter unless the end of the string is reached first.